-The Actuarial Function contributes to the effective implementation of the risk management system through various activities and the membership of a number of key divisional, entity and group Committees with risk and financial reporting responsibilities.
-Areas of focus, both within the responsibility of the risk function and more generally, with significant levels of Actuarial Function involvement include: the Internal Model and SCR; the ORSA; identifying, measuring and monitoring risks; Asset Liability Modelling (including Matching Adjustment and liquidity management); product pricing; financial reporting; business plans; and Part VII transfers.
+The Actuarial Functions contribute to the effective implementation of the risk management system through various activities and the membership of a number of key divisional, entity and group Committees with risk and financial reporting responsibilities.
+Areas of focus include: the Internal Model and SCR; the ORSA; identifying, measuring and monitoring risks; Asset Liability Matching (including Matching Adjustment and liquidity management); product pricing; financial reporting; business plans; and Part VII transfers.